A spectacular 1 week South Island road trip itinerary

 • You could spend a whole week in Queenstown doing day trips to Glenorchy, Milford Sound, Arrowtown and Gibbston Valley.
 There are plenty of activities in the area if you like bungy jumping, jet boating, zip lining and so on.

 If you have any questions, feel free to email me – I’m curious to know what you think and what’s important to you.
-Also let me know if you would be interested in getting a version of this itinerary in PDF format.
 You can reach me anytime at hello@petrinadarrah.com.

 One week South Island highlights itinerary